-Whether it’s the world-class events, impressive infrastructure, stunningly scenic cycling routes or the fact that Taiwan has been given the titles of “Bicycle Kingdom”, “Cycling Island” and even the “Cycling Capital of Asia”; cycling is synonymous with the country of Taiwan.
+Simultaneously, world-class events, impressive infrastructure, and stunningly scenic cycling routes have helped make Taiwan a cycle tourism destination.
+Not surprisingly, Taiwan has been given the titles of “Bicycle Kingdom”, “Cycling Island” and even the “Cycling Capital of Asia”.
+Cycling is synonymous with the country of Taiwan.

-In fact, 2021 is the Year of Cycling Tourism (自行車旅遊年), but it’s years in the making.
-This article in the Taipei Times, discusses the incredible achievements and investments that have been made over the past decade (and more) to get Taiwan’s cycling scene to where it is today.
+Furthermore, 2021 was actually the Year of Cycling Tourism (自行車旅遊年) in Taiwan.
+This article in the Taipei Times discusses the incredible achievements and investments that have been made over the past decade (and more) to get Taiwan’s cycling scene to where it is today.

 This Ultimate Guide to Cycling in Taiwan has been compiled with a detailed overview of everything you need to know to plan your next cycling adventure in Taiwan.
 Like all of Taiwan Outdoors’ Ultimate Guides, these documents are meant to be living and updated and edited as new information becomes available and old information becomes obsolete.
 Deeper dives into specific topics will be linked to this Ultimate Guide as we build out additional resources for you.